A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Methodology

 The propagation of neutrinos and their subsequent interactions in CMS and ATLAS\footnote{CMS and ATLAS geometries for Phase-1 are obtained from \url{https://root.cern.ch/files/}.
 The impact of the slightly different Phase-2 geometries on neutrino measurements is expected to be minor.} are simulated with \texttt{GENIE}~\cite{Andreopoulos:2009rq}.
 We focus on charged-current (CC) interactions above 20 GeV, for which only deep inelastic scattering is relevant.
 For the modeling of neutrino–nucleus interactions, we use the tune \texttt{G18\_02a}~\cite{GENIE:2021zuu} for energies from 20 GeV to 1 TeV, and \texttt{GHE19\_00b}~\cite{Garcia:2020jwr} for energies above 1 TeV.
 The former employs the Bodek–Yang prescription for nuclear structure functions~\cite{Bodek:2004pc}, while the latter relies on the CSMS model~\cite{Cooper-Sarkar:2011jtt}.

 Our main results focus on neutrino interactions within the hadronic and electromagnetic calorimeters of CMS~\cite{CERN-LHCC-97-031,CERN-LHCC-97-033} and ATLAS~\cite{CERN-LHCC-96-042,CERN-LHCC-96-041}, which are the innermost calorimetric systems and are surrounded by the muon detection layers~\cite{CERN-LHCC-97-022,Layter:343814}.
 The outer muon system can be used to tag muons from hadronic decays, enabling the isolation of neutrino interactions inside the calorimeters.
 We require the outgoing charged lepton and hadronic shower to carry an energy above 3 and 10 GeV, respectively.
 Particles with these energies would produce a detectable signal in the detectors~\cite{ATLAS:2019qmc,ATLAS:2020auj,CMS:2024qyo,Elmetenawee:2023xyl}, which can be used to reconstruct the neutrino vertex.
-This is a simplification, which neglects the dependence of reconstruction efficiency on the exact location of the production vertex.
-In practice, it would be difficult to measure electrons produced inside of the calorimeters, which will decrease the fiducial volume in which they can be efficiently reconstructed.
-Moreover, the reconstruction efficiency at these low particle energies is typically low for both leptons and jets.
-On the other hand, novel techniques allow to reconstruct jets produced in the muon detectors, which may significantly increase the allowed volume for muon neutrinos, and new approaches to particle reconstruction push the accessible energy range.
-A precise simulation will be necessary to assess the impact of these reconstruction effects, but overall, using the calorimeters volume and the aforementioned energy requirements is a reasonable approximation.
+The electrons, muons, and hadronic jets can be distinguished from each other almost perfectly, with a typical mistag rate below a per mille level.
+We recognize that reconstructing a displaced jet+lepton vertex and designing suitable triggers is challenging.
+Nevertheless, for this study, we assume that with the advances in computational methods and given the high granularity and the timing capabilities of the LHC detectors, these difficulties will be overcome, and highly efficient reconstruction algorithms will be developed.

 The distribution of neutrino production and interaction vertices from the full simulation chain is shown in Fig.~\ref{fig:locations}.
 Red points indicate the distribution of hadron decay vertices that produce neutrinos subsequently interacting in the calorimeters.
 The decays of pions and kaons producing neutrinos decrease exponentially along the beam axis, whereas prompt neutrino production is strongly peaked near the gaseous target.
 The distribution of neutrino interaction vertices within CMS and ATLAS also shows a clear radial dependence related to the forward nature of the hadronic showers.